-BJS estimates that it will make up to 40 awards of up to \$210,000 (approximately 10-15 awards up to \$210,000) for an estimated total of \$4.65 million for a 12- to 36-month project period, beginning no earlier than August 1, 2016.
+BJS estimates that it will make approximately 40 awards ranging between \$60,000 to \$210,000 for an estimated total of \$4.65 million for a 12- to 36-month period of performance, beginning no earlier than August 1, 2017.

-BJS may, in certain cases, provide supplemental funding in future years to awards under this solicitation.
-Important considerations in decisions regarding supplemental funding include, among other factors, the availability of funding, strategic priorities, assessment of the quality of the management of the award (for example, timeliness and quality of progress reports), and assessment of the progress of the work funded under the award.
+BJS may, in certain cases, provide additional funding in future years to awards made under this solicitation, through supplemental awards.
+In making decisions regarding supplemental awards, OJP will consider, among other factors, the availability of appropriations, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports), and the progress of the work funded under the award.